-In the Southern Downs Regional Council, Agriculture, Forestry and Fishing is the largest employer, generating 2,422 local jobs in 2017/18.
+In the Southern Downs Regional Council, Agriculture, Forestry and Fishing is the largest employer, generating 2,538 local jobs in 2018/19.

 Employment (total) is the most accurate and up to date measure of the total number of people employed in the Southern Downs Regional Council.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in Southern Downs Regional Council regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the Southern Downs Regional Council regardless of where they live.
 They are updated annually.

-By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of Southern Downs Regional Council's economy.
+By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Southern Downs Regional Council's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.